The most important rule for getting results in the gym

-As if that wasn’t enough, the time and quality of your rest is also fundamental and there are still the supplements.
+As if that wasn't enough, the time and quality of your rest is also essential and there are still supplements.

-It’s hard not to get confused in the middle of so many factors.
+It's hard not to get confused amidst so many factors.

-But there is one more important than all the others and that will influence them too.
+But there is one more important than all the others and one that will influence them too.

-What is that factor and what rule are we talking about?
+What is this factor and what rule are we talking about?

 The most important factor in a diet and training